-The Office of the Public Defender provides legal representation to individuals who cannot afford legal counsel and have either been accused of crimes in Albany County or for specified proceedings in Family Court, as required by Articles 18-A and 18-B of the County Law.
-The Public Defender represents indigent individuals at every stage of the criminal proceeding, from arraignment through final disposition, including, when appropriate, appeals from adverse judgments and decisions.
+The Office of the Public Defender provides legal representation to individuals who cannot afford legal counsel and have either been accused of crimes in Albany County, or for specified proceedings in Family Court, as required by Articles 18-A and 18-B of the County Law.
+The Public Defender represents indigent individuals at every stage of the criminal proceeding, from arraignment through final disposition, including, when appropriate, appeals from adverse judgments and decisions, and sealing applications pursuant to section 160.59 of the Criminal Procedure Law.